Are you struggling to choose between Bosch 800 and Benchmark series dishwashers?

 All Bosch Benchmark series dishwashers come with a built-in water softener.
 It’s a standard feature, reflecting the premium nature of the Benchmark series.

 On the other hand, the Bosch 800 series is a bit more selective.
-Only five out of the 19 models in this series include a water softener.
+Only two models (SHX78B75UC and SHV78B73UC) in this series include a water softener.

 In terms of capacity, the Bosch 800 series provides more options.
 It comes in two sizes: 17 ¾ inch and 24 inch.
 The smaller model fits 10-14 place settings, while the larger one accommodates 15-16 place settings.